First packaged chip expected to be out by December 2025: MoS Electronics & IT Jitin Prasada - www.lokmattimes.com

 First packaged chip expected to be out by December 2025: MoS Electronics & IT Jitin Prasada

-New Delhi [India], August 20 : The first-ever 'Made in India' semiconductor chips is expected to roll out of ...
+New Delhi [India], August 21 : The first-ever 'Made in India' semiconductor chip is expected to roll out of ...

-New Delhi [India], August 20 : The first-ever 'Made in India' semiconductor chips is expected to roll out of the assembly lines by the end of 2025, Jitin Prasada, Minister of State for Electronics and Information Technology, said.
+New Delhi [India], August 21 : The first-ever 'Made in India' semiconductor chip is expected to roll out of the assembly lines by the end of 2025, Jitin Prasada, Minister of State for Electronics and Information Technology, said.

 The government has laid a pathway towards an India that will build chips for the world, aligned across the supply chain, from assembly/testing to design, and manufacturing to exports, the minister said.